Skip to main content

 • A capture, which ingests data from Firestore

-• Several collections, cloud-backed copies of Firestore collections in the Flow system
+• Several collections, cloud-backed copies of Firestore collections in the Estuary system

 • A materialization, which pushes the collections to Snowflake

 The capture and materialization rely on plug-in components called connectors.
-We'll walk through how to configure the Firestore and Snowflake connectors to integrate these systems with Flow.
+We'll walk through how to configure the Firestore and Snowflake connectors to integrate these systems with Estuary.

 Capture from Firestore

-You'll first create a capture to connect to your Firestore database, which will yield one Flow collection for each Firestore collection in your database.
+You'll first create a capture to connect to your Firestore database, which will yield one Estuary collection for each Firestore collection in your database.

 2. Click the Sources tab and choose New Capture.